Haydeux/EXFLAME/EXFLAME/baslers_class/README.md

-# Overview
-Title: Baslers Class
+# Baslers Class
 Author: Hayden Moxsom
-Last Modified: 12/02/24 (February 12th)
+Date: 12th February 2024

+### Description
-Description: A semi-class based implementation of the ros_sender code.
+A semi-class based implementation of the ros_sender code.
 This program connects to two basler cameras, performs rectification, processes the image to extract a kiwifruit, performs stereo matching on this feature, and finally sends the position of the fruit in mm relative to the camera through a ROS message.

 # Prerequisites
 To compile and run this program, the following dependencies are required: